archiewood/discrete-vs-continuous/pages/index.md

 Time series data analysis helps answer questions like:

-- What are the seasonal bestsellers year over year so you can optimize your inventory?
-- What is the long-term trend for the customer acquisition cost so you can optimize your lead generation efforts?

 Time series data analysis involves examining data points collected over time to discover patterns, trends, and relationships that can help predict future values.

-Trends and forecasts are typically plotted with either line charts or area charts.
-Here is an example of an area chart:

 ### Area chart example

 The area charts are a variation of a line chart where the area beneath the line is shaded to visualize cumulative values and emphasize volume or magnitude changes.
-In this case, we plot

 ```sql items_over_time
 select